Restaurant De Kas

 Restaurant De Kas is an old greenhouse that used to belong to Amsterdam Municipal Nursery.
 Although a bit outside town, absolutely worth a visit.
 In 2001 the former Michelin-star chef of Vermeer Gert Jan Hageman transformed this glass building into a hip glasshouse restaurant and nursery.

 At Restaurant De Kas they believe that food tastes best when it is prepared using the freshest ingredients, grown and harvested with respect for nature.
-This unique restaurant has their own greenhouses and garden, where they grow Mediterranean vegetables, herbs and edible flowers.
+This unique restaurant in Amsterdam has their own greenhouses and garden, where they grow Mediterranean vegetables, herbs and edible flowers.

 Dine in style in the dining room designed by Piet Boon where vegetables and herbs are grown on site and daylight shines in from all sides.
 Reserve a big table for larger groups or book the Garden Room and Greenhouse for special events.
 In the summer lunch is served outside on the patio in the herb garden.